HMRC Form 17 Income Tax Declaration

 You can't share capital gains in different shares to the rental income.

-You may want to share rental income in one share and then any profit for CGT in another way; however, HMRC states, "A couple cannot make a declaration where the split of beneficial ownership of the asset and of the income from it differ.
+However, HMRC states, "A couple cannot make a declaration where the split of beneficial ownership of the asset and of the income from it differ.
 Nor do they have to declare even if they are entitled to.
 So you should not take the absence of a declaration as evidence that the beneficial ownership is split evenly".
-You can, however, draft a new deed of trust and file a new form as many times as you like and as such, can do so just before the completion of the sale of the property.

 When should you complete HMRC Form 17?